VinayChoudhary24/Video-Calling-Application--NodeJS/plan.md

 # plan of action

-STEP1-2:- initialize our nodejs project.
+STEP1-2:- initialize our nodejs project.[Always Initialize Setup/Environment in BASH Terminal, not in Node, Powershell, cmd]

 STEP3:- initialize our first view from JS to EJS(for rooms create HTML FILE i.e ROOM.EJS in FOLDER VIEWS)